home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 #### Using light and dark image background

-To make it easier to distinguish the different states when you look at your screen, change the background depending on the state:
+To make it easier to recognize a state change when you look at your screen, in your image, you could use 2 different background colors:

 - For loading and idle: use a dark background
 - For the listening, thinking, replying: use a light background
 - For error: As you like

-If your images have transparency, you change the background in the configuration file.
+If your images have transparency, you can define the background color in the configuration.
+There is a step in the procedure below showing you how you can change this.

 #### Image dimensions and file format